Fun & Affordable Ways to Explore NH

 Mt.
 Kearsarge Indian Museum, Warner

-If you’re looking for a premier way to engage with Native American history, Mount Kearsarge Indian Museum is the place for you.
+If you’re looking for a fun and informative way to engage with Native American history, Mount Kearsarge Indian Museum is the place for you.
 Find yourself immersed in the Native American culture that once ruled the land as you learn about their traditional customs, values, and earthly ways of life.

 New Hampshire Children’s Museum, Dover